AdobeDocs/commerce-admin.en/help/content-design/aem-assets-install.md

 For detailed instructions, see [Commerce Services Connector](https://experienceleague.adobe.com/en/docs/commerce-merchant-services/user-guides/integration-services/saas#organizationid).

 When you configure the Commerce Services Connector, the system generates the SaaS project and database Ids.
-You need these ids when you onboard the AEM Assets integration tenant.
+You need these ids during the tenant onboarding process.

 ![SaaS project and data space ids for AEM Assets integration](assets/aem-saas-project-config.png){width="600" zoomable="yes"}